Plant care calculator

 The Problem

-Many plant owners guess at their care routines, leading to root rot, burned leaves, or stunted growth.
-Generic advice doesn't factor in specific plant species and local climate.
+Many plant owners guess at their seed-starting dates, leading to leggy indoor seedlings, frost damage outdoors, or missed harvest windows.
+Generic advice doesn't factor in local frost dates and specific climate zones.

 When to Use This Tool